XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ### Specifying Currency Amounts ###

 Some API methods require you to specify an amount of currency.
-Depending on whether you are dealing in the network's native XRP currency or other currency units (sometimes referred to as IOUs), the style for specifying it is very different.
+Depending on whether you are dealing in the network's native XRP currency or other currency units (called _issuances_), the style for specifying it is very different.

 #### XRP ####
 [drops of XRP]: #xrp